 Next is Oracle Commerce, an enterprise eCommerce platform built for large and complex B2B, B2C, and hybrid models.
 It is commonly adopted by organizations already using Oracle ERP or CX, as it provides a cloud-based commerce solution with deep integration across the Oracle ecosystem.

-Similar to most commercetools alternatives, Oracle Commerce follows a fully enterprise licensing model.
+Similar to the competitors of commercetools mentioned above, Oracle Commerce follows a fully enterprise licensing model.
 In most cases, the investment level is significantly higher than standard SaaS platforms, especially once implementation and integration services are included.

 Oracle Commerce core features: